 - Lump sum payment.
 Applicants must state the per acre price they are willing to accept and compete with other applicants requesting lump sum payment.
 Compensation offered will not exceed 70% of appraised fair market value.

 - Installment purchase agreement: Payment through a 20 year contract that will pay 5.25% tax-free interest on the offer amount twice yearly, with full offer amount paid at the end of the period.
 Offers are capped at 40% of fair market value but boosted with an attractive tax-free interest rate.
+The cost of bonds may affect the interest rate offered, but the program strives to offer in the range of five percent.

 Call 410-386-2214 for more information.